Back to the Blog

 • Penalty transaction: the transaction that punishes the cheating party, claiming all the funds to an address controlled by the cheated party.

 The process starts with a client connecting to a watchtower.
-Both parties will negotiate terms about the service that the watchtower will provide for this specific client.
-The most simple service is having the watchtower simply watch for breach transactions and broadcast a penalty transaction in case of a breach.
-There’s also a service that does the exact same thing as the former with the added benefit of providing signed receipts for its clients that contain verifiable evidence that the watchtower was hired by the client.
+Both parties will negotiate terms about the watchtower’s service for this specific client.
+The most simple service is having the watchtower watch for breach transactions and broadcast a penalty transaction in case of a breach.
+There’s also a service that does the same thing as the former, with the added benefit of providing signed receipts for its clients that contain verifiable evidence that the client hired the watchtower.

 Signed receipts serve as an accountability mechanism for the watchtower clients.
-In case the watchtower fails to detect the breach or to broadcast the penalty transaction, the client will have evidence that the watchtower failed to fulfill its duty.
+If the watchtower fails to detect the breach or broadcast the penalty transaction, the client will have evidence that the watchtower failed to fulfill its duty.

 More specifically, for every channel update, the client will send the watchtower an “appointment” message that contains (among other things) the following: